winitzki/scall/tutorial/programming_dhall.md

 That method uses the generic `fix` function.

-We have seen the implementation of `fix : F C → C` for a simple fixpoint type `C` in the chapter "Church encodings for recursive types".
+We have seen the implementation of `fix : F C → C` for a simple fixpoint type `C` in the chapter "Working with Church-encoded data".
 For the type constructor `CList`, the corresponding function `fixCList` has the type signature `FList a (CList a) → CList a`.
 We can express `fixCList` via the generic `fix` function if we hold the type parameter `a` fixed and provide a suitable `Functor` evidence for `FList a`.
 "Holding `a` fixed" means that we will need to insert `∀(a : Type)` and `λ(a : Type)` where appropriate: